-Figure 1 b
+Figure 1 a Figure 1 b

 1a.
-Right lateral thoracic and cranial abdomen radiograph (cropped).
+Right lateral radiograph of the thorax and cranial abdomen (cropped).

 Mineralization of the aortic root to abdominal aorta is seen (arrows).

 1b.
-Ventrodorsal thoracic and cranial abdomen radiograph (cropped).
+Ventrodorsal radiograph of the thorax and cranial abdomen (cropped).
 The cardiac shadow is wide and appears enlarged.
 The left kidney appears smaller than normal (arrow).